Positive Parenting Tips for Ages 9–11 (Based on Positive Discipline)

-Children between 9 and 11 stand on the brink of adolescence time when curiosity intensifies, personalities become more complex, and now independence takes center stage.
+Children between 9 and 11 stand on the brink of adolescence, when curiosity intensifies, personalities become more complex, and independence takes center stage.
 Yet as they assert their individuality, they still need guidance, a good structure for living, and emotional support.
-And this is where positive parenting really means something.
+And this is where positive parenting truly matters.

-Positive parenting is not in matters of control but in matters of connection, teaching, and growing together.
-Here are ways to make effective use of the approach with preteens of middle childhood.
+Positive parenting is not about control, but about connection, teaching, and growing together.
+Here are ways to make effective use of this approach with preteens in middle childhood.

 1. Give Responsibility with Respect

 Now, children want to feel capable.
 Give them real responsibilities, away from all those chores.
-Let them pitch in on planning family meals, keeping a daily routine, or feeding the family pets.
+Let them pitch in on planning family meals, maintaining a daily routine, or caring for the family pets.

 When you entrust them with meaningful tasks, you are communicating, “I believe in you.”
 It builds confidence in them as well as accountability.